EggOxygen/manifest/README.md

 - <p><a href="mailto:zoujunhua86@gmail.com">zoujunhua86@gmail.com</a></p> (Gmail)

-# Test Translate / May Have some Grammar error
+# UNOFFICIAL Translate / May Have some Grammar error